Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

     -   #### Owner Goals

-        1. As an owner, I want to keep out unregistered visitors
+        1. As an owner, I want to allow unregistered visitors to shop
+        2. As an owner, I want to encourage unregistered visitors to register
+        3. As an owner, I want to restrict CRUD functionality on the site

     -   #### Visiting User Goals

+        4. As a visiting user, I want to be able to auickly understand the purpose of the site
-        2. As a visiting user, I want to be able to register/login to use the site.
+        5. As a visiting user, I want to be able to easily navigate throughout the site
+        6. As a visiting user, I want to be able to search for specific items
+        7. As a visiting user, I want to be able to make a purchase
+        8. As a visiting user, I want to be able to distinguish between categories
+        9. As a visiting user, I want to be able to register/create a profile

     -   #### Registered User Goals

+        10. As a registered user, I want to be able to login/log out
+        11. As a registered user, I want to be able to check my profile data
-        3. As a registered user, I want to be able to easily navigate throughout the site.
+        12. As a registered user, I want to be able to edit my profile data
-        4. As a registered user, I want to be able to perform full CRUD functionality.
+        13. As a registered user, I want to be able to view my purchase history

+    -   #### Customer (both visiting and registered users) Goals

+        14. As a customer, I want to be able to view details of the items
+        15. As a customer, I want to be able to adjust the number of items to purchase
+        16. As a customer, I want to be able to easily identify items on special offer
+        17. As a customer, I want to be able to view my shopping basket
+        18. As a customer, I want to be able to know the exact cost

 -   ### Design
     -   #### Colour Scheme